seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Fill till the cup be hid.

 **DOMITIUS ENOBARBUS**
-There’s a strong fellow, Menas.
+There's a strong fellow, Menas.

 *Pointing to the Attendant who carries off LEPIDUS*